Articles on: Listings Management

 1. Sort by tags to simulate a prioritized queue.

-2. Only then ask the buyer to mark statuses (Interested / Rejected) once they’ve reviewed the top tier.
+2. Then, ask the buyer to mark statuses (Interested / Rejected) once they’ve reviewed the top tier.

 Why this works